iiptmodel/Hsuit_Module_3/QUICKSTART.md

 Visit: `http://localhost:8000/dashboard` — authentication is disabled in this development build so you can use the app immediately.

+> UI notes (new)
+>- Theme toggle: use the theme button in the top-right of the dashboard to switch between light and dark (choice is persisted in localStorage).
+>- Files drawer: click the Files button in the chat header to open a right-side drawer listing uploaded files and session reports.
+>- Rename sessions: click the pencil icon next to the session title to rename a chat (this sends a PATCH to `/api/v1/chat/sessions/{id}` and persists the change).

 ### 2. Upload Medical Report

 Go to: `http://localhost:8000/dashboard`